Subnodal/os-old/README.md

 ### Making translations for subOS
 If you want to translate the text of subOS from English (United Kingdom), follow this section!
-Currently there are only 3 languages, English (United Kingdom), English (Ye Pirate) and Bleep-bloop.
-English (Ye Pirate) and Bleep-bloop are for testing purposes only, with English (Ye Pirate) translating most of the OS on-screen display elements and Bleep-bloop translating (nearly) everything, including subReader!
-You should really try Bleep-bloop and subReader, you'll get annoyed in no time.
+Currently there are only 2 languages, English (United Kingdom) and French (France).

 Translations are stored in the lang folder, with the language code (hyphen-separated) followed by `.js` as the translation file.
 It is formatted